vasiliki0217/Project-Estia-Backend/README.md

 # Estia Project - Backend
 This repository contains the backend code for the Estia Project, which provides an API for managing businesses, addresses, users, and reviews.
+Estia is an application that provides info about kid-friendly businesses.
+For the frontend part you can visit the [Project-Estia](https://github.com/Evangelia93/Project-Estia) .

 ## 📌 Project Overview
 * The backend is built using **Node.js** and **Express**.